chrwolff/udacityMLCapstone/README.md

 ## Summary
 In this project, we will take a closer look at [Hubway](https://www.thehubway.com), Boston's regional bike sharing system.
 As of September 2017, it gives members access to more than 1,700 bikes at 170 stations.

 All bike sharing programs share a common problem, which limits customer satisfaction: Rebalancing the bikes at the rental stations, so that the stations do not run empty or overflow.
+Predicting the number of arrivals and departures at each station can help to alleviate this problem.
+To train a predictive model, we take historical trip data, weather and public holidays into account.

 This project follows the classical data science steps:
 * Aquire data